bernd-harder/Type-Less/README.md

 # Type Less!

 There are hundreds of tools like this for Linux desktops, but none is the way I wanted it.
-So I invented this tiny Python script that allows you to run anything by a click a on a button that you would otherwise run from a command line.
+So I invented this tiny Python script that allows you to run anything by a click on a button that you would otherwise run from a command line.

 Just one file called **type-less.py**, containing code and config.
 Edit the script and replace the example data in the array called **elements** with your own configuration.
 You could add the script as a launcher on a panel of your Linux desktop.